yejoon-lee/kr3_rationale/README.md

 ###  **Top-*k*** rationales showed **similar** degree of **performance drop** as in *Jain et al., 2020*
 - Compared to *SST*, the performance drop is similar.
 However, for contiguous rationales, the performance drop was larger.
 - It's worth noting that for *Movies* the drop was marginal, though the rationale ratio is higher.
-- Note that *SST* and *Movies* are chosen from several evaluation datasets from *Jain et al., 2020*, as these are sentiment classification, just like *KR3*.
+- Note that *SST* and *Movies* are chosen among several evaluation datasets from *Jain et al., 2020*, as these are sentiment classification, just like *KR3*.

 | Dataset (rationale ratio) |     *Jain* - SST  (20%)    |    *Jain* - Movies (30%)    | *Ours* -     KR3  (20%)    |
 |:-------------------:|:----------------:|:------------------:|:---------------:|